Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 ### Final Thoughts

-Well-executed upward lighting transforms how a property feels after dark.
+Architectural grazing is one of the most cost-effective ways to elevate a home's nighttime presence.
 Start with a single focal area — your main facade, a courtyard wall, or a retaining garden wall — and expand from there.
 Combine facade grazing with landscape uplighting for a complete, layered outdoor lighting system that feels intentional, luxurious, and thoroughly designed.

 > "The goal is not to light everything.
 The goal is to light what matters."